 Reports and Plans

-At the conclusion of each review, a Review Report is prepared along with the Head of Element’s Implementation Plan for approval by University Council.
-For cycle 2 reviews, a final 18 month progress report demonstrating evidence of progress in implementing review recommendations is required.
-These reports and plans are available to Griffith users only via the Staff portal.
+At the conclusion of each review, a report is prepared along with the head of element’s Implementation Plan.
+These documents are considered by Academic Committee and approved by University Council.
+For all reviews, an 18-month review progress report is prepared, demonstrating evidence of progress in implementing the review recommendations.
+The progress reports are also considered by Academic Committee and approved by University Council.
+These reports and plans are available to Griffith users only via the staff portal.